 Students receiving the associate transfer degree are expected to evidence the ability to think and to communicate effectively and clearly both orally and in writing; to apply mathematics; to be aware of our culture and other cultures; to understand the modes of inquiry; to develop the capacity for self-understanding; to develop an appreciation for the arts; and finally, to gain sufficient knowledge in the field in order to contribute to the progress of society.
-Students must make a grade of "C" or better in English Composition I, English Composition II, and College Algebra to receive an associate degree from ANC.
+Students must make a grade of "C" or better in English Composition I, English Composition II, and the required math course as stated in the degree plan (either Intermediate Algebra or College Algebra) to receive an associate degree from ANC.